 Most professional interpreters are university graduates.
 They possess above-average general knowledge and many of them have had some form of voice training.
 Very few interpreters are dedicated academics such as engineers, lawyers or economists.
 This means that interpreters have to master the skill of familiarizing themselves with new subjects all the time.
 They are mind-bogglingly good at it.
 And they work fast.
 This allows them to successfully transport highly complex content from one language to another, including the use of the right jargon.
 Their masterly interpretation skills are the result of many years’ or even decades‘ experience.
 When a client hires a professional interpreter, he benefits from this experience by purchasing the services of a versatile and knowledgeable communication expert.
 At language matters we offer more than forty years’ experience.

 Do you want to pay a proper price for professional performance?
 Do you appreciate the contribution good interpreters make to the success of your international event?
 If so, you should expect them to charge rates that are similar to those of other liberal professions.
-The interpreter’s preparation time is included in the price you pay, and as
+The interpreter’s preparation time is included in the price you pay, and as such, it is excellent value for money.
+If you were to skimp on that little extra, you could be jeopardising your entire event.

 * Note on gender mainstreaming: For better legibility this text uses the male grammatical form throughout.
 The authors wish to point out that male pronouns should be understood to cover both sexes.
 They had better: more than two thirds of professional interpreters are female.